September 18, 2020: I ended up replacing the JBL bar with a different set of speakers and sub. Scroll to the end to see what I got!

 Is it worth it to have wireless surround as an option over a more traditional single-piece soundbar?
 I think so, as they really add to the atmosphere of a movie, game, or music session.
 It feels like you’re immersed in the sound, and after having experienced surround sound for a media center, I wouldn’t go back to regular stereo.

 The feature set of the (deep breath) JBL Bar 5.1 4K Ultra HD 5.1 Channel Soundbar with True Wireless Surround Speakers is great, especially for the price.
 You get very good sound quality, a lot of different inputs, and a cool wireless surround feature for a mid-range price.
 The problems with the JBL Bar lie in the little incongruities and annoyances, however.
-Having to use bluetooth to get the best sound quality despite having 3 other options is a bit ridiculous, the speakers not charging until the unit has been turned off can be a major bother if you forget to do it, and as a last nitpick, the remote is quite cheap.
+Having to use bluetooth to get the best sound quality despite having 3 other options is a bit ridiculous, the speakers not charging until the unit has been turned off can be a major bother if you forget to do it, and as a last nitpick, the remote is quite cheap and the buttons are very difficult to press.
 I hope that JBL can address these issues in the next iteration, and then I would say it would be a near 5/5 for its price range.
-Still though, I’m happy with what I’ve got now and what I paid for it, and I think most people will be as well.
+However, based on the comments I’ve read below for this product, I don’t hold great hope for JBL to fix this product to make it reliable.